shinokada/shinokada.github.io/_posts/2013-11-01-ruby-deployment.md

 categories: Ruby
 ---

-## Adding git repo

-git clone from https://github.com/tutsplus/rails-deployment-example.
+`git clone` from https://github.com/tutsplus/rails-deployment-example.
 Move all the files to the previouse directory.
 Or cd the dir and start vagrant here.

 ## Setting up VM